stephanie-K/going-green/README.md

 The various components will be adapted so they look as good as possible on various screens sizes.
-If a GPS is available on the device then it could be used to calculate the potential amount of solar energy according to the location.

-This will be a [Progressive Wep App](https://developers.google.com/web/progressive-web-apps/):

-- Reliable - Load instantly and never show the downasaur, even in uncertain network conditions
-- Fast - Respond quickly to user interactions with silky smooth animations and no janky scrolling
-- Engaging - Feel like a natural app on the device, with an immersive user experience

 This is using [Node.js](https://nodejs.org/en/), [EJS](http://www.ejs.co/), [Sails](https://sailsjs.com/get-started), [SASS](https://github.com/twbs/bootstrap-sass#d-npm--nodejs), [LESS](https://getbootstrap.com/2.0.4/less.html).